shiehn/signals-and-sorcery-docs/src/glossary/README.md

 ## Docker

 - [Docker](https://www.docker.com/) is a platform that enables developers to package, distribute, and run applications in isolated environments.
-Signals & Sorcery uses Docker to package and distribute AI Elixirs.
+Signals & Sorcery uses Docker to package and distribute AI Runes.
 - Images: Blueprint templates used to create one or more containers.
 - Containers: executable software packages that include everything needed to run a piece of software

-## Elixir AI's
+## Rune AI's

-- Elixirs are a collection of machine learning operations that can be run on remote compute instances.
+- Runes are a collection of machine learning operations that can be run on remote compute instances.
 They are packaged and distributed as Docker containers.
 - When run, they automatically connect to the Signals & Sorcery server.
-- Users can run Elixirs from the Crucible plugins.
+- Users can run Runes from the Crucible plugins.

 ## GPU & CPU

 - CPU: Central Processing Unit.
 The main processor in a computer.
 Almost all computers have a CPU.
 - GPU: Graphics Processing Unit.
 A specialized processor user for graphics and machine learning.
-Not all computers have a GPU.  *NOTE: Many Elixirs require a GPU to run.*
+Not all computers have a GPU.  *NOTE: Many Runes require a GPU to run.*

 ## Guild